 - Check out The Beginner’s Guide to Conversion Rate Optimization by CXL.

 Based on your A/B tests, you should have better insight into what resonates and what needs to be tweaked.

-Remember research and revision are a huge part of finding the right messaging, so don’t consider it a one and done.
+However, research and revision are a huge part of finding the right messaging, so don’t consider it a one-and-done deal.
 There are always opportunities to improve.
 If your budget permits, we recommend testing your copy every six months (or anytime you change your marketing direction or brand strategy).

 Look For More Ways to Tell Your Brand Story

 If your brand creates a lot of content and/or has a lot of content creators, maintaining consistency is crucial.
 Ensure everyone on your team is familiar with your messaging framework (and knows where to find it).
 You can also check out a few more of our resources to tell your brand story effectively.

 - Get inspired by how these brands turn their brand story into unique content.